TRIPLE-A332/AutoSAR/README.md

 3. Configure API Gateway with a POST method pointing to the Lambda.
 4. Test using Postman with the sample JSON input.

-## Project Purpose
-This project was developed for a **graduate-level cybersecurity and AI course** to demonstrate secure LLM integration, data masking, and automated report generation using AWS services.